 Unfortunately, car accidents can happen to anyone.
 But when it happens to you or a loved one, your world can turn upside down.
 A great deal of stressful events can occur after a car accident including personal injury, medical bills, and pain and suffering.
 If an accident has affected your family, you are entitled to personal rights and protections.

 Often times after a car accident, your insurance company may offer a quick settlement in haste – find out why you need to think twice before negotiating with your insurance company.
-Call the Law Offices of Michael Pines, APC at 1-858-551-2090 or contact us online for a free legal evaluation.
+Call the Pines Salomon Injury Lawyers, APC. at 1-858-551-2090 or contact us online for a free legal evaluation.
 Because car accidents can be time sensitive, we urge you to contact us right away.